The Psalms: Really Useful Guide

 It is intended for the general Christian reader, home group leaders, lay readers and anyone who just wants to know a little bit more about the Psalms.
 It explains things that might otherwise be difficult or off-putting and it demonstrates how the psalms can be useful in contemporary Christian life.

 It is available through the BRF website.
-A review by Jules Middleton is here.
+A review by Jules Middleton is here and one by Thomas Renz is here.

 Songs for Suffering